It can be a bit of a mind-shift when it comes to learning how to store homemade dog treats, rather than commercial store-bought treats.

 The ingredients in a specific dog treat recipe have a big impact on where you should store the treats, and how long they'll stay fresh.

 Recipes which include fruits and/or vegetables tend to stay softer, even once they're completely cool.
 Treats like this, or soft dog treats in general, will have a shorter lifespan.

-You can probably keep them wrapped loosely in a tea towel or muslin cloth (to prevent them getting too soggy) in your larder for a day or two, after that they must go into the refrigerator.
-As a rule of thumb, you can use an airtight container in the fridge to keep treats like this fresh for a week to ten days maximum.
+You can probably keep crunchy treats wrapped loosely in a tea towel or muslin cloth (to prevent them getting too soggy) in your larder for a few days, but after that they must go into the refrigerator.
+As a rule of thumb, you can use an airtight container in the fridge to keep treats like this fresh for one to two weeks maximum.

 Always look at the treat you're about to give your dog before you pop it in his mouth.
 If it looks at all suspect (soggy, discolored, moldy), don't feed it to him and throw the remainder out.

 Dog treats which contain meat/fish or a meat-based broth or bouillon should be stored in the refrigerator as soon as they're completely cool.
-Use an airtight container and they should be good for five to seven days that way.
+Use an airtight container and they should be good for around five days that way.

 I've found that treats made with gluten free flour (especially if the recipe also contains fruit/vegetables) tend to stay soft and don't store as well, or for as long, as those using wholegrain flour.
 Keep gluten free treats in an airtight container in your refrigerator for up to a week (depending on individual recipe) and inspect them regularly to make sure they're not going soggy, or showing any signs of going bad.

 If you've used butter or margarine in a dog treat recipe, those treats are likely to spoil a little faster and should be refrigerated.